By Noemi Vigano, Chartered Counselling Psychologist and Clinical Lead for product research and development at SilverCloud Health.

 - Put on a piece of music and take a piece of paper and a pen.
 Start drawing a line as the music plays, following the music with the pen.

 Self-compassion and being kind to yourself are essential at this time.
 Ultimately acceptance is what will give us the space we need to learn how to cope with these changes – otherwise, we will mull over what has happened, which can cause us to feel distressed.
 Acceptance will help us to be proactive and to find new ways to adapt to our current situation.

 We may face further changes and restrictions as the situation progresses.
 A simple way to cope with this uncertainty is to accept these changes and create new habits and routines from them - how I wash my hands, keep my distance, work from home, go shopping once a week only - to restore a sense of order in your life.

 Take time to celebrate the small daily gains and achievements in a journal.
 Journaling can be a useful and therapeutic coping method in times of distress.
-You can use your journal to sort through jumbled thoughts, to solve problems or to manage difficult feelings.
+You can use your journal to sort through jumbled thoughts, solve problems, or manage difficult feelings.
 Journaling can create a sense of ‘flow’ or focus that essentially gives your mind a rest from any troubles or concerns you may have.
 You don’t need anything other than a pen and piece of paper to start journaling your thoughts.
 Nothing is too small to celebrate: did you manage to move your body today, eat a healthy meal, or simply decide to take some time to rest?
 All of these are achievements during difficult times.
-There is no right or wrong way to write a journal entry, it can be as short or a long as you want.
+There is no right or wrong way to write a journal entry; it can be as short or as long as you want.